Photo: WFP/Julian Frank/2021

 Drought

 A massive drought in 2018 – the worst in a decade – wreaked havoc on most of the country.
-It displaced thousands, kept farmers from growing crops and forced people to sell precious animals.
+It displaced thousands, kept farmers from growing crops and forced people to sell animals.

 Photo: WFP/Arete/Andrew Quilty